 To get a loan for building a new property you usually don't get a regular home loan - you can get what's called a construction loan, which is slightly different.

+If you’re building your own investment property, your first option is usually to secure a construction loan.
 A construction loan is a type of short-term home loan used to fund the cost of building a new property.
-They usually last for about as long as it takes for the home to be completely constructed, and when the loan term is up, you convert to an "end loan", which is a regular mortgage.
+They usually last for about as long as it takes for the home to be completely constructed, and when the loan term is up, you convert to a regular mortgage product set by your lender.

-You might be able to use a standard home loan for building a new house if you have enough equity in an existing property, but you probably won't have any if this is your first property.
+These steps are explained in further detail below.
+You might be able to use a standard home loan for building a new house if you have enough equity in an existing property to begin the construction process, but this usually involves a rather large chunk of money.

-Repayments on a loans.com.au construction loan are interest-only, before reverting to principal-and-interest upon completion, unless otherwise agreed.
+Repayments on a construction loan are interest-only, before reverting to principal-and-interest upon completion, unless otherwise agreed.

 Unlike a home loan, construction loans cover the expenses you incur as they occur.
 Loans.com.au uses a six-stage process: